 The play styles used in wrestle are also used in serious fights and predation.
-These can create real danger when you (or your nephew or the little girl who lives next door) are down on the ground with your face next to an excited predator with dangerous weapons in her mouth.
-Serious bites could happen someday, even if she’s never bitten.
+Rough play is typically okay for play between dogs but can create real danger with people.
+When you (or your nephew or the little girl who lives next door) are down on the ground with your face next to an excited predator with dangerous weapons in her mouth, bites can happen.
+Serious bites could happen, even if the dog has never bitten before.
 All too often, I’ve seen shocked and devastated families crying in my office, and I don’t want it to happen to anyone else.

 GET THE BARK IN YOUR INBOX!